-Blockade is split into two pieces, cloud infrastructure and the local Chrome Extension.
+Blockade is split into two pieces, cloud infrastructure and the local Extension.
 Intelligence is passed from the cloud infrastructure directly into the browser’s local storage.
 Using special APIs available to extensions, Blockade will look for any web request matching a known indicator and block it from being loaded.
 Malicious events from Blockade are passed to the cloud infrastructure where analysts can review the findings and surface more attacks.

 For more details, including an architecture diagram, click here.

 Why a browse extension?

 Browser extensions provide full visibility into the attack surface without requiring the user to change their natural processes.
 If we can detect and prevent attacks using analyst intelligence without changing human behavior, then we are one step closer to a less compromised world.

 Will Blockade stop all attacks?